-Keep in mind that the person on your site does not know you and can not see your art in person.
-They can only make a decision based off of the images you provide.
+Remember that the person on your site does not know you and can not see your art in person.
+They can only make a decision based on the images you provide.

-As of now, you have learned about some powerful blogging statistics as well as how to start your artist blog.
+You have learned about some robust blogging statistics and how to start your artist blog.

-But how does artist blogs build loyal art collectors?
+But how do artist blogs build loyal art collectors?

 First, let’s talk about SEO.

-Even better news, the more traffic your site generates the better your odds of landing a sale becomes.
+Even better news, the more traffic your site generates, the better your odds of landing a sale.

-Not only will your blog help you to rank higher in the search results but you will also build relationships with your readers.
-They will see you as an authority in your niche and they will begin to trust you.
-Once you build their trust they will be more willing to purchase from you and sign up for your newsletter.
+Not only will your blog help you to rank higher in the search results, but you will also build relationships with your readers.
+They will see you as an authority in your niche and begin to trust you.
+Once you build their trust, they will be more willing to purchase from you and sign up for your newsletter.

 At this point, they will become a part of your tribe.
 They will be your best advocates and help you to build a larger audience.

 You can learn how to start an art blog.

 You can research the best artist blogs to follow.